 A short documentary on Bruce Conkle by Robert D'Esposito and Kevin Forrest.

 Bruce Conkle declares an affinity for mysterious natural phenomenon such as snow, fire, rainbows, crystals, volcanos, tree burls, and meteorites.
 He examines contemporary attitudes toward the environment, including deforestation, climate change, and extinction.
 Conkle's work often deals with man's place within nature, and frequently examines what he calls the "misfit quotient" at the crossroads.
 His work has shown around the world, including Reykjavik, Ulaanbaatar, Rio De Janeiro, New York, Chicago, Boston, Philadelphia, Miami, Seattle, and Portland.
 Recent projects include public art commissions for the Oregon Department of Transportation, TriMet/MAX Light Rail, and Portland State University's Smith Memorial Student Union Public Art + Residency.
-In 2011 Bruce received a Hallie Ford Fellowship and in 2010 and an Oregon Arts Commission Artist Fellowship.
-His 2012 show Tree Clouds was awarded a project grant from the Regional Arts and Culture Council.
+In 2011 Bruce received a Hallie Ford Fellowship in 2010 and an Oregon Arts Commission Artist Fellowship.
+His 2012 show Tree Clouds and Surface Glitch, 2016 were awarded project grants from the Regional Arts and Culture Council.